What is Tropicamide?

-Tropicamide stimulates the relaxation of the muscles in the eye.
-This dilates (widens) the pupil so that when your doctor shines an exam light into your eye, it does not respond (narrow).
-The ophthalmic tropicamide (for the eyes) is used for an eye test or other medical treatment to dilate the pupil.
+Tropicamide eye drops are used to stimulate the relaxation of the muscles in the eye.
+It dilates (widens) the pupil so that when the doctor shines an exam light into the eye, it does not respond (narrow).
+The ophthalmic tropicamide is used for an eye test or other medical treatment to dilate the pupil.

-Tropicamide medication is used for widening the pupil of the eye in preparation for certain eye examinations.
-This belongs to the class of drugs which is known as anticholinergics.
-The medication works by relaxing certain eye muscles.
+Tropicamide is used to widen the pupil of the eye in preparation for certain eye examinations.
+It belongs to the class of anticholinergic drugs and works by relaxing certain eye muscles.

 Some of the common side effects of Tropicamide are: